yehezkielgunawan/yehez-shortin/README.md

 - [Chakra UI](https://chakra-ui.com/) - UI component
 - [Typescript](https://www.typescriptlang.org/) - The programming language
 - [Yehez NextChakra Starter Template](https://yehez-nextchakra-starter.yehezgun.com/) - as my base template

+Future Improvement

+- [ ] Modularize the related components if needed.
+- [ ] Add Regex validation for the long url input
+- [ ] Use modal dialog as a confirmation and display the link result there.